 Prince Grant never quite recaptured that form in subsequent years, and despite his weight-for-age successes during that wonderful autumn of his three-year-old days, I always regarded him more as a high-class handicapper.
 Moreover, his earnings in that particular campaign were immeasurably enhanced by the absence of Light Fingers from the scene.
 The champion mare had been galloped on from behind at Caulfield when she won the St George Stakes and thrown out of work.
 A major reason why Prince Grant was never again a dominant force on the Turf was his size, or rather lack of it, as he never grew much after his classic season.
 In, this respect he suffered the same problem as Bill Bradshaw’s previous A.J.C.
 Derby winner, Prince Delville.

 On the other hand, his Victoria Derby conqueror, Tobin Bronze, furnished into a magnificent individual as a four and five-year-old and together with the mighty Galilee – like Prince Grant, another son of the all-conquering Alcimedes – the pair dominated the valuable weight-for-age races in the following seasons.
 And by the time Tobin Bronze had been sold to race in America and Galilee had broken down, another consistent weight-for-age performer in Winfreux had emerged to frustrate Prince Grant’s pretensions.
 But having said that, there was no doubt our little Derby hero of 1965 was a high-class racehorse.
-He won both the Craven Plate and Colin Stephen Stakes at Randwick in his four-year-old season, and after failing to win at five, he redeemed his reputation in his final season as a six-year-old with three wins including a second Craven Plate and the H. E. Tancred Cup.
+He won both the Craven Plate and Colin Stephen Stakes at Randwick in his four-year-old season, and after failing to win at five, he redeemed his reputation in his final season as a six-year-old with three wins including a second Craven Plate and the H. E. Tancred Cup and he was retired after finishing unplaced in the 1969 Sydney Cup.
 Prince Grant won fourteen races from sixty-one starts and $111,298 in stakes.
 Without a doubt, among the many, he was the best horse to carry the familiar orange, red and white livery of Bill Bradshaw and his family.
+Upon Prince Grant’s retirement, the Bradshaw family gave him to Wendy Johnson of Dubbo to be educated for dressage events in the show ring and he ultimately placed second in an Australian Dressage Championship at Warwick Farm in the early 1970s.